aws-observability/aws-otel-dotnet-instrumentation/sample-applications/lambda-test-apps/SimpleLambdaFunction/README.md

-# AWS Lambda Application Signals Support
+# AWS Lambda Layer for OpenTelemetry .NET

 This package provides support for **Application Signals** in AWS Lambda environment.